opensearch-project/opensearch-build/src/test_workflow/README.md

 |Query Throughput|Varies based on the query being issued|downward trends between iterations|
 |Indexing Latency|Consistent during each test iteration|upward trends|
 |Query Latency|Varies based on the query being issued|upward trends|

+### Benchmarking Tests

+Runs benchmarking tests on a remote opensource OpenSearch cluster, uses [OpenSearch Benchmark](https://github.com/opensearch-project/OpenSearch-Benchmark).
+At a high-level the benchmarking test workflow uses [opensearch-cluster-cdk](https://github.com/opensearch-project/opensearch-cluster-cdk.git) to first set-up an OpenSearch cluster (single/multi-node) and then executes `opensearch-benchmark` to run benchmark test against that cluster.
+The performance metric that opensearch-benchmark generates during the run are ingested into another OS cluster for further analysis and dashboarding purpose.

+The benchmarking tests will be run nightly and if you have a feature in any released/un-released OpenSearch version that you want to benchmark periodically please create an issue and the team will reach out to you.
+In case you want to run the benchmarking test locally you can use `opensearch-cluster-cdk` repo to spin up an OS cluster in your personal AWS account and then use `opensearch-benchmark` to run performance test against it.
+The detailed instructions are available on respective GitHub repositories.

 ## Testing in CI/CD